Castle of Silves: Architecture

-The castle consists of an irregular polygon implanted on a hilltop overlooking the community of Silves, comprising four towers and seven crenellated posts, linked by walls with ardaves.
+The castle consists of an irregular polygon implanted on a hilltop overlooking the community of Silves, comprising four towers and seven crenellated posts, linked by walls with battlements.

 Two gates, the principal one between two towers and the Traitor's Gate carved into the northern wall.
 Alongside the principal gate is the guardhouse, constructed with a vaulted ceiling, and covered in tiles.

 Within its courtyard are various subterranean structures, with accesses at soil level.
 The Cistern of Moura, is a 10 m high, 820 m2 superficial area, with five naves marked by four orders of columns, interlinked by semi-circular archways.
 The Cisterna dos Cães, within the courtyard, is a vertical hole of 60 m depth, that also supported water supply in the castle.